Arctic National Wildlife Refuge

 The Arctic National Wildlife Refuge is the largest national wildlife refuge in the United States.
 It is also the biggest and wildest publicly owned land in our country.
 Located in Alaska's northeast corner, it is home to a wide variety of species, such as polar bears, caribou, and wolves.
 Millions of birds from around the world migrate to (or through) the Arctic Refuge each year.

 First set aside by Dwight D. Eisenhower as the Arctic National Wildlife Range in 1960, this is the United States' only conservation unit that encompasses an entire Arctic ecosystem.
 When President Eisenhower acted, he had the wisdom and foresight to include the entire ecosystem, both north and south of the Brooks Range, including the biologically rich Coastal Plain, which is essential to the integrity of this ecosystem.
-The Coastal Plain is the heart of this wild Arctic ecosystem, supporting the 197,000-animal Porcupine Caribou Herd, millions of migratory birds, and a full-complement of large predators, such as wolves, grizzly bears, and polar bears.
+The Coastal Plain is the heart of this wild Arctic ecosystem, supporting the 197,000-animal Porcupine Caribou Herd, millions of migratory birds, and a full complement of large predators, such as wolves, grizzly bears, and polar bears.

 In 1980, Congress enlarged the original range to protect additional wildlife habitat and to establish the Arctic National Wildlife Refuge.
 In the same move, Congress closed the Coastal Plain to oil development, and any move to allow oil drilling activity would require a new act of Congress.

 On January 20, 2021, the Biden-Harris Administration put a temporary halt on oil and gas development in the Arctic National Wildlife Refuge.
 There are also several lawsuits proceeding through the court system to stop oil and gas development in the Refuge, including National Audubon Society v.
-Bernhardt .
+Bernhardt.

 Related

-Report Series: Life in the Heart of the Arctic
+Nesting Birds in the Heart of the Arctic

 Conservation

-Life in the Heart of the Arctic
+Nesting Birds in the Heart of the Arctic

 Read more